gdennie/nomicon/src/phantom-data.md

 }
 ```

-and that's it.
-The lifetime will be bounded, and your iterator will be covariant
+and that's it. `Iter` now has a lifetime bounded to `T` per the
+generic type of `PhantomData` such that the iterator will be covariant
 over `'a` and `T`.
 Everything Just Works.

 ## Generic parameters and drop-checking